Your career starts here

 Kaplan Test Preparation: www.kaptest.com

-- GRE General Test- Arrange testing at the Prometric Testing Center.
+- GRE General Test.
+Arrange testing at the Prometric Testing Center.
 The Testing Center is located at 5715 South 34th Street, Suite 300, Lincoln, NE 68506.
 You may register online, by phone (402.423.8833) or in person.
-The center is open Monday-Thursday from 9-6pm, and Friday from 9-2pm.
-The fee for testing is $160 and the test is offered any time.
+The center is open Monday–Thursday from 9–6pm, and Friday from 9–2pm.
+For GRE General Test preparation tips and more, click here.

-- GRE Subject Tests - 18099 - Arrange testing at the Career Center with advance notice of the scheduled testing date.
+- GRE Subject Tests.
+18099.
+Arrange testing at the Career Center with advance notice of the scheduled testing date.
 Testing is available three times a year, in October, November and April.
 Generally, this test is taken on a Saturday, but we offer testing on Monday.
 To see these instructions, go to the ETS website.
+For GRE Subject Test preparation tips and more, click here.

-- GMAT -Arrange testing at the Prometric Testing Center (information above).
+- GMAT.
+Arrange testing at the Prometric Testing Center (information above).
 This test is offered year-round.
-The fee for the test is $250.
 To register, go online.

-- LSAT - Test Center 8041 - Arrange testing at the Career Center with advance notice of the scheduled testing date.
+- LSAT.
+Test Center 8041.
+Arrange testing at the Career Center with advance notice of the scheduled testing date.
 Testing is available at this site three times a year (October, December and February).
 A clergyman's letter (available at the Career Center) is required for Monday testing.
-The fee for testing is $139.
 Registration may be completed online.

-- MCAT - Test Center 9663 - Arrange for testing at the Prometric Testing Center (information above).
+- MCAT.
+Test Center 9663.
+Arrange for testing at the Prometric Testing Center (information above).
 Testing is offered on multiple dates from January to September.
-The cost of the test is $235.
 Register online.